Tetiana1990/Scoot-multi-page-website/README.md

 During this project, I strengthened my understanding of responsive web development by building a fully adaptive multi-page website using a mobile-first approach.

 I gained practical experience in organizing styles with SCSS partials, creating reusable components, and maintaining a consistent design across multiple pages.

 I also improved my JavaScript skills by implementing interactive features such as the mobile navigation menu and FAQ accordion while ensuring a smooth user experience across different screen sizes.

+## Challenges & Solutions
+One of the main challenges was maintaining a consistent layout across multiple pages while keeping the codebase organized and reusable.

+To solve this, I structured the styles using SCSS partials and reusable components, making the project easier to maintain and scale.

+Another challenge was implementing responsive layouts that matched the design across mobile, tablet, and desktop breakpoints.
+This was achieved using a mobile-first workflow combined with Flexbox and CSS Grid.